albert-salman/az-devops-now/readme.md

 See original extension [FAQ item](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/approvals/servicenow?view=azure-devops#q-i-dont-see-drop-down-values-populated-for-category-status-and-others-what-should-i-do)

-### Drop downs are working weird (just one value)
+### Drop downs are working weird (just one value etc)

 This happen on developer ServiceNow instances.
-Use direct state value.
+Use real state value.
 For example for change state see [this link](https://docs.servicenow.com/bundle/istanbul-it-service-management/page/product/change-management/task/state-model-activate-tasks.html)

 So for example to check in gate properties that Change is in "Implement" state use "-5" value in field "Success criteria/Desired status of change request".

+In general, see how `dataSources` work [here](https://github.com/microsoft/azure-pipelines-extensions/blob/master/docs/authoring/endpoints/dataSources.md)

 ### How to register Azure DevOps in ServiceNow as an OAuth App